The Open Source Definition

 The Open Source Definition (OSD) is a policy document published by the Open Source Initiative in 1998.
-Derived from the Debian Free Software Guidelines written by Bruce Perens, the definition is the most common standard for open-source software.
+Derived from the Debian Free Software Guidelines written by Bruce Perens, the OSD is the predominant standard for open-source software.
 The definition has ten criteria, such as requiring freely accessed source code and granting the open-source rights to everyone who receives a copy of the program.
 Covering both copyleft and permissive licenses, it is effectively identical to the definition of free software, but motivated by more pragmatic and business-friendly considerations.
 The Open Source Initiative's board votes on proposals of licenses to certify that they are compliant with the definition, and maintains a list of compliant licenses on its website.
 The definition has been adapted into the Open Knowledge Foundation's Open Definition for open knowledge and into open hardware definitions.

 History

 There have been several attempts to define open source and free software.
-Amongst the earliest was Free Software Foundation's Free Software Definition, which then defined as the three freedoms of Free Software (Freedom Zero was added later).
+Amongst the earliest was Free Software Foundation's Free Software Definition, which then defined as the Three Freedoms of Free Software (Freedom Zero was added later).
 Published versions of FSF's Free Software Definition existed as early as 1986, having been published in the first edition of the (now defunct) GNU's Bulletin.